microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/06_AI_Agents.md

     The Agent should provide you with a graph showcasing a trending product by carrying out an analysis of the sales revenue data overtime.

 Congratulations!
-You have now completed the last part of the workshop and have learnt what Foundry Agents are, how they work and how to create one using Azure AI Foundry portal.
+You have now completed the last part of the workshop and have learnt what AI Agents are, how they work and how to create one using Azure AI Foundry portal.

 Click **Next** to advance to the Summary section of the workshop.